All Episodes

 Very quickly.

-Have you ever been to a place where it was totally dark?
+Very quickly, have you ever been to a place where it was totally dark?

 All right, and I'll hold that answer, Mr. Monroe, and we'll be right back with you.

-This is Dreamland on the CBC Radio Network, half hour mark.
+This is Dreamland on the CBC Radio Network, half-hour mark.

 My guest is Robert Monroe.